openshift/enhancements/enhancements/oc/oc-login-external-oidc-integration.md

 ### Risks and Mitigations

-There is additional configuration steps should be performed in external OIDC side which may have slight negative impact on usability initially.
+Additional configuration steps need to be performed in external OIDC side which may have slight negative impact on usability initially.
+For example;
+* User has to open the Keycloak dashboard
+* Creates a client-id by also setting `127.0.0.1` as valid redirect url
+* Enable Auth Code Flow

 ### Drawbacks